 Please note the following:...

 2. Egg wash.
-Mix 1 egg yolk with 1 tbsp water and pinch of salt.
+Mix 1 egg yolk with 1 tablespoon water and pinch of salt.
 Whisk with fork.

 3. Using a machine to mix and knead the dough makes it light and can help you save time and energy.
 Use the dough hook to mix.